Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

+That's all the steps for overalls model.
+If you feel that something wrong, you can play with shapes/silhouette and modifiers values.

+If you encounter issues, please follow this video timelapse with steps explanation.

+**modeling_overalls.mp4**

-### Modeling Cap
+## Modeling Cap
+Create **cap_base** collection in outliner and make sure that all your cap pieces will be created inside this collection.

+image

 First of all, you will need to create sphere model.

-There are several ways to create sphere, first one is to add uv sphere model from add menu.
-Second way is to add cube and apply subdivision modifier (level 1-3).
-In most cases you should use subdivided cube, instead of uv sphere, because it have clean quad topology.
+There are several ways to create sphere.
+Most common is to add UV Sphere from Add menu.
+UV Sphere is perfect for modeling cap, because it works very well with subdivision modifier, easy for sculpting and easy to work with topology.

-But in situation with cap, uv sphere works much better and easier to be prepared for sculpting.

-Add uv sphere, make sure that sphere cap with triangles located at top and not at left or right side.
+Add **UV Sphere** with **12 segments** and **8 rings**.

 image

-Delete bottom part of sphere, you don't need that for cap model.
+Extrude edges from sphere top and downscale them (this step is important for Subdivision Modifier).

 image

-As usual, define shape and silhouette.
-Apply Mirror, Solidify and Bevel Modifiers.
+Delete top middle vertex, right and bottom half of sphere.

 image

-Extrude front part of cap, split it and define shape and silhouette.
+As usual, add Mirror, Solidify, Bevel modifiers.

 image

-On reference image, you can see additional bow part on top of cap.
-Duplicate your cap sphere, delete everything except 2 middle loops, and then adjust Solidify modifier settings (Offset and Thickness).
+Define sphere shape and silhouette to look more like cap from reference image.

 image

-On back side of cap, delete and split some faces in bottom area, that way you will create hole for ponytail.
+Select front edges and extrude front part of cap, after that correct shapes/silhouette of front part.
+Then select front part pieces and separate them.

 image

-Extrude two straps from edges in ponytail hole and separate them.
+Hide front part corners to achieve better connection look.

 image

-If straps topology is too low, add additional edge loops.
+Select middle faces of cap, duplicate and separate them.
+Set Solidify offset to 1.

 image

-Add Subdivision Modifier (Level 1) on top of all other modifiers.
-Now define straps shape and silhouette.
+Correct topology and then modifiers settings to achieve bow shape as on reference image.

 image

-Select all faces of front strap and use inset modifier.
+Adjust cap shapes, to achieve dent effect in middle

 image

-Add additional horizontal edge loop at middle of strap.
+### Cap Straps
+There are a lot of ways how to make straps.
+Some are dirty, some a bit complex, but result is better.

+For learning purposes, it's better to continue with complex one.

+Delete few faces on back side of cap to create hole for straps.
+Correct shapes/silhouette of hole area.

 image

-Use bevel tool to split this edge loop and move it to front and bottom of strap, make sure to keep middle faces look like quads.
+Add Plane model then use inset tool with thickness value 0.15 two times.
+Split middle face.
+As usual, add Solidify and Bevel modifiers.

 image

-Select middle faces and use inset tool with individual option, after that split faces
+Add Subdivision modifier (level 1) on top of all other modifiers.

 image

-Apply Subdivision Modifier and now in edit mode fix left and right part of strap, for better shape.
+Add Array modifier on top of all other modifiers, set count to 5 and enable merge option.

 image

-Follow all the same steps for back strap, except inset and split of rivets, you don't need this ones on back strap, because you already have imitation of connection on front strap.
+Add Weighted Normal modifier (this modifier is very useful in situations when you want to fix model shading without topology edits and works very well on flat surfaces)

 image

+Apply Array and Subdivison modifier.

+image

+Select first rivet area, merge vertices, remove edge loops and straighten side.

+image

+image

+Duplicate strap, merge vertices, remove all rivets edge loops except one on left corner.

+image

+Rotate strap without rivets to 180 degrees and move it below strap with rivets

+image (top view)

+image (side view)

+Select both straps and join them.
+Set origin to center of mass, clear straps location and then apply rotation.

+image

+Add Simple Deform modifier, select Bend option, set angle to 90 degrees and set Z axis.
+Add new Empty **cap_base_bend** to scene select it in Simple Deform modifier Origin.

+image

+Rotate Empty to 90 or -90 degrees to achieve expected bend result

+Select straps together with empty and move them properly to cap hole.
+When you will rotate and move straps, make sure that you selected both straps and empty.
+Adjust bend number if needed to achieve right connection with cap.

+image

+Add new empty **cap_base_root**, select all cap pieces and parent them to new empty.
+Select empty and now move, rotate and scale it on top of avatar head.
+This is right way to move several objects pieces all together without any issues with modifiers.

+image

+That's all the steps for cap model.
+If you feel that something wrong, you can play with shapes/silhouette and modifier values.

 If you encounter issues, please follow this video timelapse with steps explanation.

-drafting_cap.mp4
+**modeling_cap.mp4**

+## Modeling Sneakers
+Create **sneakers_base** collection in outliner and make sure that all your sneakers pieces will be created inside this collection.

+There are two ways how to start modeling sneakers, most common is to create sole first.
+But, doing sneakers this way, you will end up with dealing topology issues.
+Instead, you will learn way with creating sneakers from uv sphere.

+### Sneakers Base
+Add **UV Sphere** with **12 segments** and **8 rings**

+image

+Delete bottom and left half of sphere

+image

+Move sphere a bit forward

+image

+Duplicate sphere and rotate it on 180 degrees, move it back, this will be back side of sneakers.

+image

+Join spheres together and use bridge edge loops tool to connect them

+image

+Add Mirror, Solidify, Bevel modifiers as usual

+image

+Inset additional edge loops in bridge area, and then define better sneakers shape/silhouette

+image

+Extrude bottom edge loops and split created faces to achieve sole

+image

+Extrude and fill top edge loops of front sneakers piece

+image

+Select front piece faces and split them

+image

+### Sneakers Tongue
+Extrude top edge loops again for several times to create tongue

+image

+Separate tongue part and set solidify offset to -1

+Extrude top back edge loops to create heel part

+image

+Separate heel part and set solidify offset to -1

+image

+Adjust shapes/silhouette and modifiers values to achieve sneakers result as on reference image

+image

+As you may see, reference image generated some bad areas on tongue area, you can ignore this issues and add something from your mind.
+It's seem good idea to add velcro part in tongue area, to hide bad area.

+Duplicate tongue and heel, join them and change solidify offset to-0.1

+image

+Select two edges and fill holes

+image

+Delete unnecessary faces and adjust shapes/silhouette.

+image

+Duplicate clips created for Overalls and locate it on velcro part

+image

+### Sneakers Sole

+Duplicate sole and correct shapes to achieve orange part as on reference image

+image

+Use knife tool to cut some additional edge loops according to shape of brown part on sneakers sole

+image

+Separate brown part faces

+image

+Adjust bevel amount value for better results

+image

-### Modeling Sneakers
+### Sneakers Laces

-Modeling sneakers requires all the same steps explained in previous cloth pieces.
-Explanation of sneakers pipeline may contain lot's of repeatable text, which is unnecessary.
+Select faces in collar/laces area, split them and adjust shapes/silhouette to achieve result as on reference image

+image

+Inset edge loop on heel part, and split faces

+image

+That's all the steps for sneakers model.
+If you feel that something wrong, you can play with shapes/silhouette and modifiers values.

-Instead, follow this video timelapse with steps explanation.
+If you encounter issues, please follow this video timelapse with steps explanation.

-drafting_sneakers.mp4
+**modeling_sneakers.mp4**

-### Summary
+# Summary
 Drafting steps are over.
-Now you should have better understanding of patterns that used for creating base models and move forward to high-poly modeling and sculpting.
+Now you should have better understanding of repeatable patterns used for creating base models and move forward to high-poly modeling and sculpting.